 We work a 45-period week over five days.
 There are 9 periods in a day, 5 periods before Lunch and 4 periods after.
 We have breaks at mid-morning and mid-afternoon.
 Our lunch hour lasts one hour and five minutes, enabling students to pursue extra-curricular interests, on our split site.

-Students in Key Stage 3 study English, Maths, Science, Computing, History, Geography, Modern Languages, Art, Music, Design and Technology, Religious Education, Physical Education and RSE & PSHCE.
+Students in Key Stage 3 study English, Maths, Science, Computing, History, Geography, Modern Languages, Art, Music, Design and Technology, Religious Education, Physical Education, RSE & PSHCE (as part of Personal Development).
 Our approach to Science treats Biology, Chemistry and Physics as separate subjects.
 In Year 7 students will study German or French as their first language.
 In Year 8, students study the other one of these languages or Latin.

-Personal, Social, Health, Citizenship and Economic Education (PSHCE) is delivered in a number of ways: through a programme of PSHCE lessons directed by Heads of Section and taught by tutors, through assemblies and through a series of visiting speakers covering Living in the Wider World, Health & Wellbeing and Relationships.
+Personal, Social, Health, Citizenship and Economic Education (PSHCE) is delivered in a number of ways: through a programme of Personal Development lessons directed by Heads of Section and taught by tutors, through assemblies and through a series of visiting speakers covering Living in the Wider World, Careers, Health & Wellbeing and Relationships.
 In Year 9, we have an additional lesson strengthening our provision for Relationships & Sex Education (RSE).
-This programme and our curriculum emphasise an inclusive approach, personalised learning approaches and follow assessment for learning strategies.
+This programme and our curriculum emphasise an inclusive approach, personalised learning approaches and follow assessment for learning strategies, as well as emphasising the fundamental British Values.

 At Key Stage 4, Years 10 and 11 students’ study ten subjects for GCSE.
-The basic ten are English Language, English Literature, Mathematics, a Language (French, German or Latin), Triple Science (Biology, Chemistry and Physics) a humanities subject (History or Geography) and two optional subjects chosen from Art, Computer Science, Design & Technology, French, Geography, German, History, Latin, Music, PE and Religious Education.
+The basic ten are English Language, English Literature, Mathematics, a Language (French, German or Latin), Triple Science (Biology, Chemistry and Physics) a humanities subject (History or Geography) and two optional subjects chosen from Art, Computer Science, Design & Technology, French, Geography, German, History, Latin, RE, Music, PE and Religious Education.
 At the core of our curriculum is the EBacc.
-All students in Key Stage 4 also take courses in Religious Education, RSE, PSHE (which includes Careers and Citizenship) and Physical Education.
+All students in Key Stage 4 also cover Personal Development, including RSE, PSHCE and Careers) and Physical Education.
+Students at KS4 also have drop-down days in RE.
 Some students have the opportunity to take Level 2 Further Mathematics.

 The School offers breadth of choice at ‘A’ level; most of our students will study three ‘A’ levels.
 Some students may choose to study four ‘A’ levels.
 We expect and encourage students to choose subjects, for the right reasons, especially enjoyment, career choice and ability in that subject.
 The subjects that we offer are Art & Design, Biology, Chemistry, Computing, Classics, Design & Technology, Mathematics, Further Mathematics, Music, English Literature, French, Geography, German, Government & Politics, Physical Education, Physics, Psychology and Religious Studies.
 We advise students who choose a fourth ‘A’ level that breadth should be a real consideration, as should academic prowess.